caperaven/crs-process-api/readme.md

 1. remove

 processSchemaRegistry stores process objects on a private object called _schemas.
-The id of the domExample defines the property name on _schemas.
+The id of the schema defines the property name on _schemas.

 If you want to execute a process on the registry, you need to use event aggregation.